Cubeir/Vanilla-RTX-Tuner/README.md

 ## Miscellaneous

 - Hovering any control in the app displays a unique Minecraft-inspired artwork communicating its function in the bottom left side of the app, for instance, sliders show how they should impact the textures in-game as you change them, toggles show before/after, and buttons display an artistic interpretation of what the they do!
-  In combination with tooltips, this is meant to help make the app less intimidating and more newbie-friendly!
+  In combination with tooltips, this is meant to help make the app less intimidating and more beginner-friendly!

-- The app persists tuning options, slider values, Preview toggle, and theme selection between sessions.
+- The following settings persist between sesssions: tuning options/slider values, Preview toggle, and theme choice.
   Allowing you to keep your personal favorite tuning values and quickly re-tune newer versions without having to remember everything.
-Just don't press the reset button by accident!

 - Top-left titlebar buttons in order:
   - Cycle themes: Change between dark, light, or system theme.